 For professional laptop users, the ThinkPad has been known as one of the best and most reliable brands for decades.
 Since the Lenovo acquisition of IBM’s personal computing division in 2005, the ThinkPad lineup has continued to evolve in new and intriguing ways.
 Be it the X series, the T series, or E series, there are plenty of exciting laptops to choose from.
-But that can make it tough to find the best Lenovo Thinkpad or you.
+But that can make it tough to find the best Thinkpad or you.

-At the top of the ThinkPad lineup is the X series.
+At the top of the ThinkPad lineup is the X1 series.
 These are the best of the lightweight ThinkPad laptops, offering long battery life, robust security features, as well as the classic ThinkPad TrackPoint nub in the keyboard.
-They’re also designed to be sturdy, with Lenovo proudly claiming that X-Series Thinkpads have been taken all over the world (and crucially, survived), including to the top of Mount Everest, to the bottom of the ocean, and even into outer space on the International and Mir Space Stations.
+They’re also designed to be sturdy, with Lenovo proudly claiming that these Thinkpads have been taken all over the world (and crucially, survived), including to the top of Mount Everest, to the bottom of the ocean, and even into outer space on the International and Mir Space Stations.

 ThinkPad 14-inch T490:

 You don’t have to spend the Earth to get a great ThinkPad; There are some affordable entry-level options too, namely the E series.
 Prices start around $580 and most offer great hardware and the usual ThinkPad build quality, but sacrifice weight and portability.
 The E14 and E15 models come equipped with full HD displays, storage starting at 500GB, and 4GB of memory.
 The latest versions also sport 10th-gen Intel Core processors.

 The E-Series is highly scalable as well.
 You can customize to focus on a specific feature that’s important to you or equip far higher specs for a more powerful machine (though that does lead to steep price rises).
 Note that the E-series doesn’t have any touchscreen options, nor UHD display picks.

 General tips for buying a ThinkPad